-The following data will be logged from Nortel Meridian (1 row).
-The program can extract several data fields: Record type, Record type name, Customer Number, Originating Identification (Trunk), Terminating Identification, Call time, Call duration, Call duration (s), Digit type identifier, Phone, Authorization code, or Charge Account, or Calling party number, Terminating Auxiliary Identification, Originating Tenant Number, Terminating Tenant Number.
+The following data will be logged from Nortel Meridian (2 rows).
+The program can extract several data fields: Record type, Record type name, Customer Number, Originating Identification (Trunk), Terminating Identification, Call time, Call duration, Call duration (s), Digit type identifier, Phone, Authorization code, or Charge Account, or Calling party number, Originating Tenant Number, Terminating Tenant Number, Caller phone.

 Your telephone system (or PBX, PABX) produces a packet of data (a call record) after every phone call your company or office makes through it.
 These call records contain important information about each call, including whether it was an incoming call, and outgoing call, or another type, such as an internal (extension to extension) call.